Have a question?

 Your health provider will conduct a detailed mental health assessment and prepare a Mental Health Treatment Plan before referring you to Open Paddock Equine Assisted Psychology.

-At Open Paddock, we offer services to Youth and Adults.
+At Open Paddock, we offer services to Youth (aged 12+) and Adults.
 We offer Equine Assisted Psychotherapy (EAP) through individual counselling sessions or group programs that are educational or therapeutic in nature.

 Whilst clients with a variety of presenting issues can be referred to Open Paddock, our special interest areas are anxiety, depression (and other mood disorders), trauma, self-harm and suicidal behaviour, substance abuse, and offending behaviour.